WarrantyNowVoid/jekyll-wnv/_posts/2011-07-31-disconnects-d579f.md

 date: 2011-07-31 18:55:29 -0400
 author: pope
 title: "Disconnects"
-tagline: "If you tell someone that smoking is bad because you die younger, it\'s a leading cause of cancer, it destroys pretty much everything in your body with time, they don\'t seem to care.
+excerpt: "If you tell someone that smoking is bad because you die younger, it\'s a leading cause of cancer, it destroys pretty much everything in your body with time, they don\'t seem to care.
 But if you show them a picture of rotten teeth and unsightly mouth cancer, suddenly it\'s a big issue!
 It\'s such a huge disconnect. "
 category: Articles
 tags: ["people are stupid","vanity","rant","rectangular prisms on wheels","the scion looks like a piece of shit","go brush your teeth","floss","oral hygiene"]
 comments: true